STEPS to ENROLL | APPLY NOW | REGISTER for COURSES | MyMERCER | DONATE NOW |

 Appeals

 The student has a right to appeal the decision of the instructor or the Academic Integrity Committee.
-Judicial procedures governing violations of academic integrity are contained in the Student Handbook.
+Procedures governing violations of Academic Integrity are contained in the Student Handbook.